JavaCardOS/JavaCard-AlgTest-Applet/README.md

   "java -jar AlgTestJClient.jar"
   Choose the target reader for card with uploaded AlgTest applet and let it run.
 CSV file with values separated by the semicolon is created (such as AlgTest_ATR.csv).

-  4. You can visit  "http://javacardos.com/javacardforum/viewforum.php?f=30" to get more scripts and leave your comments and suggestions.

 Discussion
 ===
 Have doubts?
-You can visit [Here](http://javacardos.com/javacardforum/viewforum.php?f=35) to ask and discuss.
+You can visit [Here](http://javacardos.com/javacardforum/viewforum.php?f=35) to get more scripts and leave your comments and suggestions.

 Note
 ======